 The Jesus mystery

 The gospels state that Jesus believed that God was his ‘Father’, that he had eternal life and that he already existed at the beginning of creation, and that he was the Bridegroom and that being the Bridegroom was part of his mission.
 Biblical scholars have difficulty explaining these peculiar beliefs that many Christians accept without questioning.
 Is it possible to shed some more light on these peculiar dogmas of Christianity?

 That may be possible.
 The mystery can be explained by assuming that the earliest Christians believed that Jesus was a reincarnation of Adam, that Mary Magdalene was a reincarnation of Eve and that Eve is a Mother Goddess who gave birth to Adam, and by doing so became the Mother of the rest of humanity.
 In this way Jesus was the Bridegroom as well as the Son of God, while Christians can be called children of God.

 Born of God the Father

-The Gospel Of John differs from the other gospels.
-It states that Christians are born of God the Father.1 Several similar statements can be found in the first letter of John.2 Men cannot give birth.
+The Gospel Of John is remarkably different from the other gospels.
+For instance, it states that Christians are born of God the Father.1 Similar statements can be found in the first letter of John.2 Men cannot give birth.
 Perhaps the gender of God has been obfuscated and God is a Mother.
 A question that may arise is that if the early Christian leaders have removed all the evidence of God being a Mother then how could they have overlooked this?
 The answer is that they probably didn’t.

 The Gospels were written in Greek or translated into Greek.
 Greek mythology allows for such a peculiarity.
 The goddess Athena was born from the head of the male god Zeus in a physical sense.
 Perhaps for that reason Jesus is referred to as ‘godhead’ in some of the letters of the Church Fathers.
-In most translations this word is replaced by terms like ‘divinity’, ‘divine nature’ and ‘divine being’.3 Christians now believe that being born of God is meant in a purely spiritual sense, but that may not be the original meaning.
+In most translations this word is replaced ‘divinity’, ‘divine nature’ or ‘divine being’.3 Christians now believe that being born of God is meant in a spiritual sense.
+That may however not have been the original meaning.